Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 They were like a noble family.

-Yeah, so she would have been well educated as women were back then
+So she would have been well educated as women were back then.

 Yeah, it's really interesting.

-skills on the sea which taught her how to travel by star or by compass,
+helping hone her skills on the sea, which taught her how to travel by star or by compass,

 certainly made her a force to be reckoned with.